 Sorry, we don't know any alternative treatment against TYLCV.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
-Insecticides such as organophosphates, carbamates and pyrethroids and imidacloprid used as soil drenches or spray during the seedling stage can reduce the population of whiteflies.
+Insecticides of the family of the pyrethroids used as soil drenches or spray during the seedling stage can reduce the population of whiteflies.
 However, their extensive use might promote resistance development in whitefly populations.